Problem Solving in Mathematics Admissions Tests: Supporting students through the MAT, TMUA and STEP examinations

 Admissions tests are being used by an increasing number of universities to identify students suitable for their undergraduate STEM degrees.
 Some of these examinations form part of the university offer and some can be used to lower A level offers on particular courses.

-The course will also include materials suitable for use in general classes to develop students’ problem solving skills.
+The course will also include materials suitable for use in general classes to develop students’ problem-solving skills so that students gain the knowledge and cultural capital they need to succeed.

-- To provide information abot the MAT, TMUA and STEP examinations.
+- To provide information about the MAT, TMUA and STEP examinations.

 - To provide an opportunity to think about, discuss and hear others' experiences of supporting students to develop their problem-solving skills.

-- To experience the level of maths in the problems in order to gain insight into the challenges of supporting students o develop appropriate problem-solving skills.
+- To experience the level of maths in the problems in order to gain insight into the challenges of supporting students to develop appropriate problem-solving skills.

 - To introduce useful resources to use with students.